mpaperno/DSEP4TP/resources/examples/Tail/README.md

 # Tail Example {#example_tail}
-Example of checking a file at regular intervals and reading the last several lines of it when it changes.
+Example of monitoring a text file for updates and reading the last several lines of it when it changes.
 A.K.A "tailing" a file/log.

 <div class="hide-on-site">